Skip to content

 This again reduces the number of steps needed to set up a fully automated PyPI publishing workflow: rather than having to manually upload a first release to "prime" the project on PyPI, you can configure a "pending" publisher that will create the project when used for the first time.
 "Pending" publishers are converted into "normal" publishers on first use, meaning that no further configuration is required.

-The process for configuring a "pending" publisher are similar to those for a normal publisher, except that the page is under your account sidebar instead of any project's sidebar (since the project doesn't exist yet):
+The steps for configuring a "pending" publisher are similar to those for a normal publisher, except that the page is under your account sidebar instead of any project's sidebar (since the project doesn't exist yet):

-This form behaves the same as with publishers for existing projects, except that you also need to provide the name of the PyPI project that will be created.
+Clicking on "publishing" will bring you to a page with different potential trusted publishers.
+The forms on this page behave the same as with publishers for existing projects, except that you also need to provide the name of the PyPI project that will be created.

-For example, if you have a repository at https://github.com/octo-org/sampleproject with a release workflow at release.yml and an environment named release that you would like to publish to PyPI as sampleproject, then you would do the following:
+If you have a repository at https://github.com/octo-org/sampleproject with a release workflow at release.yml and an environment named release that you would like to publish to PyPI as sampleproject, then you would do the following:

 Clicking "Add" will register the "pending" publisher, and show it to you: